kohlglenn/TishTreeBlog/content/pages/home.md

   description: A perspective from beneath the tree.
   title: My urban forest journey.
 ---
 I am a passionate tree nerd and a university student studying the urban forest.
 As part of this journey, I have tasked myself with making a deeper connection with nature, reflecting on the trees in my urban forest from beneath them.
-I will be regularly exploring, attempting to identify trees while enjoying their restorative powers.
+I will be regularly exploring and reflecting while enjoying their restorative powers.

 Feel free to come along for the journey.

-**Please be advised**: All of the information in this blog is based on my personal experience and education.